sandiegojs/sandiegojs.github.com/code-of-conduct.md

 ## Reporting

-If you are being harassed by a member of San Diego JS, notice that someone else is being harassed, or have any other concerns, please contact the San Diego JS organizers at [email address or other contact point].
+If you are being harassed by a member of San Diego JS, notice that someone else is being harassed, or have any other concerns, please contact the San Diego JS organizers at sandiegojs-organizers (at) googlegroups (dot) com.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to San Diego JS spaces, but if you are being harassed by a member of San Diego JS outside our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by San Diego JS members, especially San Diego JS organizers, seriously.
-This includes harassment outside our spaces and harassment that took place at any point in time.
+We will take all good-faith reports of unacceptable behavior by San Diego JS members, especially San Diego JS organizers, seriously.
+This includes unacceptable behavior outside our spaces and unacceptable behavior that took place at any point in time.
 The abuse team reserves the right to exclude people from San Diego JS based on their past behavior, including behavior outside San Diego JS spaces and behavior towards people who are not in San Diego JS.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.